 To be honest, this is my first formal recipe with fresh fennel in it.
 I have always been kind of intimidated by it, didn’t know what to do with it and I was afraid the anise flavor would overpower everything.
 But it didn't!

 Fennel (also known as Florence fennel) is a vegetable that also doubles as a herb and even a spice.
 I have only used the bulbous vegetable in this dish, but the feathery tops can be sliced and used as herbs.
-The seeds inside can be dried and used as a spice, which is more common in the Mediterranean.
-However, I have used fennel seeds in curries, smoothies and Chinese five spice.

 So we usually say that fennel tastes like anise, but they are not the same plants.
 Anise is just a term people use to explain the flavor profile.
 Texturally the fennel resembles a celery, being quite crunchy and fibrous when raw and can be used just like a root vegetable.